-6 Day Natural Hoof Trimming Course
+6 Day Barefoot Trimming Course

 Course Cost is $2000 plus applicable taxes

-The 6 day natural hoof trimming course is really a learning vacation for the horse lover, we spend our days trimming and the evenings talking about horses and our various adventures and if the situation is right we even try to sneak out for an evening ride or two.
+The 6 day barefoot hoof trimming course is really a learning vacation for the horse lover, we spend our days trimming and the evenings talking about horses and our various adventures and if the situation is right we even try to sneak out for an evening ride or two.
 Camp onsite for an all inclusive experience with meals provided or book a nearby hotel for a more relaxing getaway.

 This comprehensive course will give you the skills needed to confidently assess and evaluate a horse's hoof care needs and trim to achieve natural hoof mechanics and function based on each horse's individual conformation and hoof shape.
 This course is ideal for someone interested in trimming their own horses and is a stepping point for those interested in trimming as a professional.
 This course includes follow-up telephone and email consultations and advice, and any student of this program may attend another 6 Day Trimming Course free of charge provided space is available at the time of the course.
 We also have a private Facebook group for students to share pictures, ask for advice and get help.

 Included in your tuition is the prerequisite course to this one, our Online Hoof Theory Course.
 We start in the classroom on Day 1, with a group discussion and review of the online course content.
 In the afternoon we will trim and dissect cadaver hooves to further explore the inner workings of the hoof.
 The remainder of the week we will do as much hands on guided trimming as we can do.
 This will vary student to student depending on experience level, but everyone will get to trim and see a variety of hooves, with one on one guidance and instruction.
 By the end of the week you will have a thorough understanding of the inner workings of the hoof, and how to trim to maximize function, health and comfort.